aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/555_CLUSTER/cluster-tf.md

 * An EKS Cluster
 * Configure the cluster with an OIDC provider and add support for ISRA (IAM Roles for Service Accounts)
-* A null resource which runs a small script to test conectivity to EKS with nmap and write the local .kubeconfig file
+* A null resource which runs a small script to test connectivity to EKS with nmap and write the local .kubeconfig file

 Build the environment: